tdaede/td-io/README.md

 The board features an on-board RP2040 microcontroller, whose firmware can be updated over USB for feature enhancements or compatibility fixes.

+To update the firmware, turn off power to the cabinet (if attached).
+Then, attach a USB cable to the micro USB connector.
+Hold down the white button on the RP2040 while plugging the USB connector into a PC.
+The TD-IO will then appear as a flash drive.
+Copy the firmware file (ending in .uf2) onto the drive.
+The TD-IO will then disconnect and be ready for use.

 # Analog Input

-The board features an unpopulated header exposing 3 3.3V level analog inputs, designed for potentiometers for analog joystick or racing games.
+The board features an unpopulated expansion header exposing 3 3.3V level analog inputs, designed for potentiometers for analog joystick or racing games.
+This feature is experimental and not yet implemented in the firmware.

 # Where to buy